tinwatchman/projectjs/README.md

 As has been mentioned, building the project will compile and output it in a form that can be processed without project.js.
 All `use` statements will be removed and replaced with standard `require` imports.

+### More Information

-For more information on commands, type in `projectjs -h` into the command line.
+For more information on commands, either type in `projectjs -h` into the command line, or see the [Command documentation](https://github.com/tinwatchman/projectjs/blob/master/docs/Commands.md).

 ## Features